Semantic similarity: In computational linguistics

 Several metrics use WordNet, a manually constructed lexical database of English words.
 Despite the advantages of having human supervision in constructing the database, since the words are not automatically learned the database cannot measure relatedness between multi-word term, non-incremental vocabulary.

 In natural language processing

 Natural language processing (NLP) is a field of computer science and linguistics.
 Sentiment analysis, Natural language understanding and Machine translation (Automatically translate text from one human language to another) are a few of the major areas where it is being used.
 For example, knowing one information resource in the internet, it is often of immediate interest to find similar resources.
 The Semantic Web provides semantic extensions to find similar data by content and not just by arbitrary descriptors.
 Deep learning methods have become an accurate way to gauge semantic similarity between two text passages, in which each passage is first embedded into a continuous vector representation.

+In ontology matching

+Semantic similarity plays a crucial role in ontology alignment, which aims to establish correspondences between entities from different ontologies.
+It involves quantifying the degree of similarity between concepts or terms using the information present in the ontology for each entity, such as labels, descriptions, and hierarchical relations to other entities.
+Traditional metrics used in ontology matching are based on a lexical similarity between features of the entities, such as using the Levenshtein distance to measure the edit distance between entity labels.
+However, it is difficult to capture the semantic similarity between entities using these metrics.
+For example, when comparing two ontologies describing conferences, the entities "Contribution" and "Paper" may have high semantic similarity since they share the same meaning.
+Nonetheless, due to their lexical differences, lexicographical similarity alone cannot establish this alignment.
+To capture these semantic similarities, embeddings are being adopted in ontology matching.
+By encoding semantic relationships and contextual information, embeddings enable the calculation of similarity scores between entities based on the proximity of their vector representations in the embedding space.
+This approach allows for efficient and accurate matching of ontologies since embeddings can model semantic differences in entity naming, such as homonymy, by assigning different embeddings to the same word based on different contexts.